kojimano/Megatron-DeepSpeed-ABCI/README.md

 ## Distributed Pretraining

 The `examples/pretrain_{bert,gpt,t5}_distributed.sh` scripts use the PyTorch distributed launcher for distributed training.
 As such, multi-node training can be achieved by properly setting environment variables and using `init_method='env://'` in the launcher.
 See the official PyTorch [documentation](https://pytorch.org/docs/stable/distributed.html#launch-utility) for further description of these [environment variables](https://pytorch.org/docs/stable/distributed.html#environment-variable-initialization).
 By default, multi-node training uses the [nccl](https://developer.nvidia.com/nccl) distributed backend.
-A simple set of additional arguments and the use of the PyTorch distributed module with the Python flag `-m torch.distributed.launch`, detailed below, are the only additional requirements to adopt distributed training.
+A simple set of additional arguments and the use of the PyTorch distributed module with the Python flag `-m deepspeed.comm.launch`, detailed below, are the only additional requirements to adopt distributed training.

 We use two types of parallelism: data and model parallelism.
 We facilitate two distributed data parallel implementations: a simple one of our own that performs gradient all-reduce at the end of back propagation step, and Torch's distributed data parallel wrapper that overlaps gradient reduction with back propagation computation.
 To switch between these two options use `--DDP-impl local` or `--DDP-impl torch`, respectively.
 As expected, Torch distributed data parallelism is more efficient at larger model sizes.
 For example, for the 8.3 billion parameters model running on 512 GPUs, the scaling increases from 60% to 76% when Torch's distributed data parallel is used.
 However, the overlapping method requires more memory and for some configurations (e.g., 2.5 billion parameters using 2-way model parallel and 1.2 billion parameters with no model parallel) can make the overall training slower as a result.
 We empirically found that using a smaller model in those cases improves the training time.